fbecart/zinoma/README.md

 #### Watch mode (`--watch`)

 Žinoma offers a watch mode which can be enabled with the `--watch` option of the command line.

+If the watch mode is enabled, `zinoma` will not exit after the build flow completion.
-Instead of exiting, Žinoma will keep an eye open on the targets' `input_paths`, and will re-execute the relevant targets in case filesystem changes are detected.
+Instead, it will keep an eye open on the targets' `input_paths` and will re-execute the relevant targets in case filesystem changes are detected.

 #### Clean flag (`--clean`)